aquasecurity/postee/README.md

 Key | Description | Possible Values
 --- | --- | ---
 name | The integration name.
 You can provide any descriptive name |
-type | The integration type | jira, email, slack enable | Whether integration is enable or not | true, false Policy-Min-Vulnerability| Optional: the minimum vulnerability severity that triggers the integation | critical, high, medium, low
+type | The integration type | jira, email, slack, serviceNow, teams enable | Whether integration is enable or not | true, false Policy-Min-Vulnerability| Optional: the minimum vulnerability severity that triggers the integation | critical, high, medium, low
 Policy-Registry | Optional: the list of registry name that triggers the integration |